luizmugnaini/mugsite/content/memory_management.md

 In summary, the programmer is always treated as an intelligent being that knows what they are doing.
 As simple and obvious as that philosophy may seem, the current state of the software industry took a turn in favor of lazyness, with the excuse that the "developer experience" is the king.
-I certainly don't follow this way of thinking, in fact: the end-user is the king, and performance is the queen.
+I certainly don't follow this way of thinking, in fact: the end-user is the king, and performance is queen.

 # Alignment: rules for memory reads